 What is a vasectomy?

-A vasectomy is a surgical procedure that sterilizes a man by blocking the vas deferens, or sperm ducts, which carry sperm from the epididymis — where sperm is stored — through the prostate and urethra during ejaculation.
-This prevents the sperm from mixing with semen.
+A vasectomy is a surgical procedure that sterilizes a man by blocking the vas deferens, or sperm ducts, which carry sperm from the testes through the prostate and to the urethra during ejaculation.

 During a conventional vasectomy, small incisions are made on each side of the scrotum to block the vas deferens.
 Because the procedure requires a scalpel to make the incisions, a conventional vasectomy can result in pain and bleeding.